 Before joining an organisation, one of the best things you can do is get to know them first.
 After all, you’ll be spending a big chunk of your life at your new firm, so it makes sense to make sure it’s the right one for you.
-That’s where our first-year opportunities come in.
-First-year law students can apply for our vacation scheme, to get a taste of Hogan Lovells.
-We also run insight events for first year students of any degree discipline.
-Come along to our offices on any of the three summer dates and enjoy an experience packed with tailored workshops and presentations.
-You’ll find out everything you need to know and see what life is like at a global law firm.
+From insight events to vacation schemes, there are plenty of opportunities for you to learn more about us.

 International law evolves constantly.
 So do our lawyers.
 So will you.
 With our two-year training contract, you’ll amass world-class technical skills, gain a holistic view of our firm and learn to master the law.
 There’s more to our lawyers than legal expertise, you’ll also develop a deep understanding of business and industry too.

 It starts with stretching work.
 We’ll give you as much as you can handle – in our experience it’s the best way to learn.
 Of course we’ll balance that responsibility with help and encouragement from all corners.
 As well as a comprehensive legal skills training programme, you’ll have regular reviews and guidance from the trainee development team, mentors, colleagues and more.